14 Magical Holiday Activities in Central Massachusetts

 4. Check out the Island of the Misfit Animals at Animal Adventures.

 Another fun zoo event!
-Every weekend from December 1st through the 17th, Animal Adventures will hold their Island of the Misfit Animals event in Bolton, MA.
+Every weekend from November 29th to December 22nd, Animal Adventures will hold their Island of the Misfit Animals event in Bolton, MA.
 It’s open from 5:30-8 PM, on Fridays, Saturdays, and Sundays, with the actual show taking place at 6pm.

 Enjoy a show of the “misfit animals” that Animal Adventures houses, and stroll through the zoo while it’s all lit up with Christmas lights.